polywrap/documentation/src/docs/tutorials/create-wasm-wrappers/default-plugins.md

 Polywrap plugin wrappers extend the capabilities of Wasm wrappers.
 Some plugin wrappers come included in the Polywrap client by default:

-- ENS Resolver
-- Ethereum
+- Ethereum Provider
 - Filesystem
-- Filesystem Resolver
-- Graph-node
 - HTTP
-- IPFS
-- IPFS Resolver
 - Logger
-- SHA3
-- UTS-46
+- Concurrent

 In this guide, we'll show you what it's like to import these default plugins into your wrapper, and explain what some commonly used plugins do.

 ## Import to schema
-We'll use one of the default plugins, Ethereum, to show how you can import its modules into your wrapper's schema (`schema.graphql` file).
+We'll use one of the default plugins, HTTP, to show how you can import its modules into your wrapper's schema (`schema.graphql` file).
+We typically import plugins into a schema by importing the interface they implement and letting users of the wrapper decide which plugin to use.

-`#import { Module, Connection } into Ethereum from "wrap://ens/ethereum.polywrap.eth"`
+`#import { Module, Request } into Http from "wrap://ens/wraps.eth:http@1.1.0"`

 Below, we explain what each part of this code means.

 - `#import`
     - Imports specific modules from a deployed or local plugin

-- `{ Module, Connection }`
+- `{ Module, Request }`
-    - These are specific modules that we're unpacking from the one of Polywrap's default plugins, Ethereum.
+    - These are specific modules that we're unpacking from the one of Polywrap's default plugins, HTTP.

-- `into Ethereum`
+- `into Http`
-    - This is a namespace, enabling you to use the modules in your schema e.g. `Ethereum_Module` or `Ethereum_Connection`
+    - This is a namespace, enabling you to use the modules in your schema e.g. `Http_Module` or `Http_Request`

-- `from "wrap://ens/ethereum.polywrap.eth"`
+- `from "wrap://ens/wraps.eth:http@1.1.0"`
     - `wrap://` is the Polywrap URI schema.
     - `ens` is the URI authority.
 It tells the Polywrap client what kind of URI it needs to resolve.
-The `ens` authority tells the Polywrap client that what follows is an ENS address that resolves to a decentralized storage hosting a wrapper.
-Other valid authorities include `ipfs` for IPFS content hashes, `fs` for wrappers located on your local filesystem (often used while testing wrappers), or a custom authority that may be handled by a custom URI resolver.
+See [URIs](/docs/concepts/uris) for more information.
-    - `ethereum.polywrap.eth` is the URI path, which in this case is an ENS address.
+    - `wraps.eth:http@1.1.0` is the URI path, which in this case is an ENS address.
-    - Note: The client redirects queries from the URI of a plugin wrapper to the plugin object that exists in memory.
-While plugins typically use an ENS URI for readability, the client does not need to query the ENS registry or an external storage location.
-See our section on [URI redirects](/tutorials/understanding-uri-redirects) for more information.

 ## Use in Wasm Wrapper
 Once types have been imported, the functionality of these imported modules can be used in wrapper development.